interstitialRedirectModalTitle

 In Kentucky, TNC’s involvement in conservation issues and our nonpartisan, science-based, solutions-oriented approach is well-respected across the political spectrum.
 Our successful government relations program ensures TNC’s status as a trusted voice on conservation and related issues in Kentucky—a voice that elected officials, the public and other organizations turn to.

-Recently, TNC in Kentucky's State Director, David Phemister, and Director of External Affairs, Heather Jeffs, spoke with Kentucky legislators to discuss the importance of land conservation for people and nature.
+Over the years, TNC in Kentucky's State Director, David Phemister, and Director of External Affairs, Heather Jeffs, have spoken with Kentucky legislators to discuss the importance of land conservation for people and nature.
 Our work on protecting Cumberland Forest Wildlife Management Area, the largest conservation easement in state history, is an example of our bipartisan efforts to work toward the protection of nearly 55,000 acres of the critical Appalachian Mountains.

 Quote: Heather Jeffs